cainhill/render-engine/README.md

 ## How It Works

-This script runs a simple video editing engine inside a Docker container.
+This script runs a simple video compilation engine inside a Docker container.
 It stays alive as a background service and processes videos on demand.

 1. **Listen:** It waits for a web request sent to `http://render-engine:5000/render`.
 2. **Scan:** Once triggered, it looks inside `/data/manifest/` for your CSV manifest files.
 3. **Check:** It skips any CSV file if the final video already exists and the CSV hasn't been changed since the last render.
 4. **Process:** For new or updated CSVs, it trims, rotates, resizes, and saves the source videos as cached clips in the `/data/cache/` folder.
-5. **Combine:** It glues those cached clips together into a finished video, saving it to `/data/dest-videos/` using the exact same name as your CSV.
+5. **Combine:** It glues those cached clips together into a finished video, saving it to `/data/dest-videos/` using the exact same relative path and name as your CSV.

 ## Features